abhinavsriram/intern-helper/README.md

 ## Partner Division of Labor
 - Meera:
-- Abhinav: I worked primarily on building out the entire frontend (UI, functionality, integration with backend), attempting to deploy the app on Heroku, automating the working of all aspects of the app using Python scripts, and lastly user authentication and information storage using Firebase.
+- Abhinav: I worked primarily on building out the entire frontend (UI, functionality, and integration with backend), attempting to deploy the app on Heroku, automating the working of all aspects of the app using Python scripts, and lastly user authentication and information storage using Firebase.
 - Kunj:
 - Riya: One of the backend developers.
 Responsible for writing PageRank algorithm as well as developing naive method for calculating similarity between text.
-Also, helped with frontend-backend integration - wrote handlers in Main class in order to receive and send data from the front to the back and vice versa.
+Also, helped with frontend-backend integration - wrote handlers in Main class in order to receive and send data from the frontend to the backend and vice versa.

 ## Known Bugs
 While we did not identify any particular bugs with the application, we noticed that the recommendations